bachato/state-alchemist/README.md

 # Overview

-State Alchemist is a Nintendo Switch homebrew management app for Nintendo Switch game mods.
+State Alchemist is a Nintendo Switch homebrew for managing game mods.
 State Alchemist runs as a Tesla-based overlay that can be shown while a game is running.

 # Quick Start (tl;dr)